antsouchlos/const_fmt/README.md

 Disclaimer: The actual formatting code is largely shamelessly stolen from `fmtlib`.

+## Including in a project

+In order to keep it as lightweight and optimizable as possible, `const_fmt` is implemented as a header-only library.

+This means that including in a project is as simple as cloning this project (or e.g. adding it as a submodule) and adding the repository root folder to the compile include directories.

 ## Building and running the tests

 1. Initialize the `googletest` framework submodule